jpmor/site/sitewiki/quotes.md

 > and he who has none wanders dead among the living.

 `- Scipion de Gramont`

+> If you don't inherit it you have to borrow it.

+`- Michael Milken`

 > Val più avere amici in piazza che denari nella cassa.